 - Photo Arranging Apps: Once you finally have the photos the way you want them, you can then have fun arranging them.
 Pic Stitch is an app that arranges multiple pictures into one.
 Users can choose from 70 layouts, and then share them on Facebook, Twitter, Dropbox, email, or Instagram.
 An alternative to Pic Stitch is PicCollage.
 Where Pic Stitch organizes pictures in an orderly manner, the overall look to Pic Collage is more casual with the photos tilted and arranged somewhat randomly – although the user is able to create the arrangement and determine which photos go where.
 Here is an arrangement that I created using Pic Collage:

-- Self Camera: This app lets you put a timer on your camera, so that you can give yourself time to get into a picture.
-This is perfect for large group pictures, or pictures of yourself where you would like a lot of background to be seen.
+- Self Camera: This app lets you put a timer on your camera so that you can give yourself time to get into a picture.
+This is perfect for large group pictures, or pictures of yourself where you would like a lot of backgrounds to be seen.
 Self Camera is a great alternative to “selfies.”

 Editing online: If you’d like to see a larger version of your photo when you make edits, as opposed to editing on your phone, you have some great options.
 First, of course, you’ll have to get the photos from your phone to your computer by USB, email, Facebook, photo sync, or any other method you like to use.
 You can then open the photo with one of the following websites to make edits: